 Success depends on matching the right methodology to your sales environment.
 Challenger works best in complex B2B sales with multiple stakeholders and extended decision cycles.
 Teams selling to well-informed buyers who’ve already completed extensive research benefit most from the teaching and challenging approach.

-The combination of a proven methodology with a comprehensive CRM platform accelerates adoption and scales impact across entire revenue teams.
-Organizations that leverage platforms like monday CRM to track Challenger behaviors, automate stakeholder management, and enable real-time coaching see faster skill development and more consistent execution, with companies achieving best-in-class value-realization practices seeing about 7 percentage points higher net revenue retention than peers.
+Pairing a proven methodology with a comprehensive CRM accelerates impact.
+By using platforms like monday CRM to track behaviors and automate stakeholder management, teams ensure more consistent execution.
+This focus on value-realization helps organizations achieve approximately 7 percentage points higher net revenue retention than their peers.

 Frequently asked questions